Life insurance after cancer [Quick Summary]

 Disclosing a previous cancer diagnosis could impact the policy terms you’re offered and the price you’ll pay.

-• Provides a fixed lump sum
+• Choose between a level (fixed) or decreasing lump sum

 • Fixed monthly premiums